EdwardJXLi/ProjectObsidian/obsidian/modules/PLUGIN.md

 ## Core Modules
 - `core` - Core module, required by all other modules

+## Libraries / Utilities
+- `nbtlib` - NBT Library, used for reading and writing NBT files

 ## Official Modules
+- `classicworld` - Adds support for the classicworld format
 - `worldconvert` - World conversion module, converts worlds from one format to another

 ## Quality of Life Modules